jmrplens/A-Lab/README.md

 <a id="calibrate-the-impedance-tube-system"></a>
 #### Calibrate the impedance tube system

-To calibrate the system, two measurements must be made, one with the normal microphone position, and one with the swapped position.
+To calibrate the system, two measurements must be made, one with the normal microphone position, and other one with the swapped position.
 It is also advisable to have an absorbent material to slightly reduce reflections.
 The figures indicate the position of the microphones for each measurement, make sure they are located correctly before measuring.
 Once the two measurements are finished, click on `Return`.